On the Artin formalism for triple product $p$-adic $L$-functions: Selmer complexes

 We denote the corresponding object in the derived category by $\widetilde{R\Gamma}_{\rm f}(G_{\QQ,\Sigma},T,\Delta)$ and its cohomology by $\widetilde{H}^\bullet_{\rm f}(G_{\QQ,\Sigma},T,\Delta)$.

 \begin{proposition} We have

 for the Euler--Poincar\'e characteristic of $\widetilde{R\Gamma}_{\rm f}(G_{\QQ,\Sigma},T,\Delta)$. \end{proposition}

-The following exact triangle, which we deduce from our discussion in Remark~\ref{remark_defn_propagate_local_conditions_via_dual_trace_V_fdagger}, can be thought of as the first step towards our factorization statements and it will be repeatedly used in what follows:
+The following exact triangle, which we deduce from our discussion in Remark~\ref{remark_defn_propagate_local_conditions_via_dual_trace_V_fdagger}, can be thought of as the first step towards our factorisation statements and it will be repeatedly used in what follows:

 \begin{defn} We let $\res_{/{\Delta_{\rm bal}}}$ denote the composite map

 where the map ${\rm pr}_{/\g}$ is the map induced from the canonical surjection (which carries the same name)

 \end{defn}